aerospike/aerospike-client-nodejs/README.md

 The following is relevant for users who have cloned the repository, and want to install it as a dependency of their application.

-Installing via Git Repository is slightly different from installing via NPM registry, in that you will be referencing the module by path, rather than name.
+Installing via Git Repository is slightly different from installing via npm registry, in that you will be referencing the module by path, rather than name.

 Although the module may be installed globally or locally, we recommend performing